Uganda set to impose social media tax

 It is therefore not clear how authorities will be able to identify Ugandans accessing social media sites.

 Mr Museveni pushed for the social media law back in March.
-He wrote a letter to Finance Minister Matia Kasaija insisting that the revenue collected by the social media tax would help the country "cope with consequences of Olugambo [gossiping]".
+He wrote a letter to Finance Minister Matia Kasaija insisting that the revenue collected by the social media tax would help the country "cope with consequences of olugambo [gossiping]".

 But he argued there should be no tax on internet data as it was useful for "educational, research or reference purposes".